 In many nations, farming today is industrial, growing the maximum amount of food for the minimum price, often without much thought as to the long-term social or environmental consequences.
-These industrial food production plants are a long way from the farms of the past.
+These industrial food production plants are a long way from natural ecosystems and the farms of the past.

 Advances in Agriculture and Population

 What is Earth’s carrying capacity for humans?
 Are humans now exceeding Earth’s carrying capacity for our species?
 Many anthropologists say that the carrying capacity of humans on the planet without agriculture is about 10 million (Figure below).
 This population was reached about 10,000 years ago.
 At the time, people lived together in small bands of hunters and gatherers.
 Typically men hunted and fished; women gathered nuts and vegetables.
 In this way humans were just a part of a natural ecosystem, taking only what they needed from the natural environment around them.
 In a hunter-gatherer society, people relied on the resources they could find where they lived.
 There were wide varieties of plants and animals in any given area.

 Obviously, human populations have blown past this hypothetical carrying capacity.
 By using our brains, our erect posture, and our hands, we have been able to manipulate our environment in ways that no other species has ever done.
 What have been the important developments that have allowed population to grow?

 About 10,000 years ago, we developed the ability to grow our own food.
 Farming increased the yield of food plants and allowed people to have food available year round.
 Animals were domesticated to provide meat.
 With agriculture, people could settle down, so that they no longer needed to carry all their possessions (Figure below).
 They could develop better farming practices and store food for when it was difficult to grow.
 Agriculture allowed people to settle in towns and cities.